England & Wales

 Checked individuals must inform parkrun UK if their circumstances or status changes after their check, eg, if placed on the ‘barred from working with children’ list.

-ID checking must be completed, in person, by your event ambassador.
+ID checking must be completed by your event ambassador.
 If this is not possible, please contact firstname.lastname@example.org and we will provide an alternative option.

-When an individual renews their check as part of their coaching role they should ask UKA to inform parkrun, should they continue to act in an eligible role at junior parkrun.
+If you are renewing your check as part of your coaching role you should ask UKA to inform parkrun, should you continue to act in an eligible role at junior parkrun.
 UKA will not automatically inform parkrun.